rbind/daijiang/content/en/2025-07-31-macOS_update.md

 And, btw, we have finally arrived at Madison, WI yesterday.
 I may can write a short blog post about the whole process later.

+## Calendar Sync

+It has bothered me for a while that the Calendar on my mac does not sync all the things on my work outlook calendar.
+I tried to make sure the outlook exchange account is logged in, still did not sync.
+Then, I learned to restart the `exchangesyncd` process: open Activity Monitor, find the `exchangesyncd` process, and force quit it.
+It will restart automatically, which resolved the sync issues!